ethanchiu10/notes/amd17-mix-calc.md

 For a total of 240 final mixes.

 # FINAL COUNT

+So the files that will need to be created are:

 ```
 Stage 1 - 6 10s loops
 Stage 2 - 12 10s loops